spykard/Classification-HMMs/README.md

 # Hidden Markov Models

+## Coding Notes - Overall

+* On architecture B, if we require exact probabilities per class we have to normalize the result of the math formula.
+[Kang et al.](https://www.sciencedirect.com/science/article/pii/S0957417417304979) divide the multiplied probability score by the length of the sequence.

 ## Coding Notes - Pomegranate

 * The states on Pomegranate, represented as strings _s<sub>i</sub>_ are mapped to the input states in an alphabetical order, e.g. `['bbb', 'aaa', 'ccc']` means: _s<sub>0</sub>='aaa', s<sub>1</sub>='bbb', s<sub>2</sub>='ccc', s<sub>3</sub>='None-start', s<sub>4</sub>='None-end'_.